 You may not know who Ester Dean is, but you’ve definitely heard her music.
 She has written songs for Rihanna, Beyoncé, Katy Perry, Usher, and many other big stars.
 She spoke with Cosmopolitan about her songwriting tips, and here’s a summary of them:

-2. If you write a hit song, you won’t get paid for a year.
-It takes time for the song to get recorded, released, and then played by fans, so the royalties take a while to come rolling in.
+2. If you write a hit song, you’re not getting paid for a year.
+It takes time for the song to get recorded, released, and then played by fans, so the mechanical royalties take a while to come rolling in.

 3. Don’t write what you hear on the radio.
 Write what you want to hear on the radio.
 This will help your song stand out.